 IsraAID, established in 2001, brings together 35 Israeli and Jewish humanitarian aid groups to send relief missions to every corner of the earth.
 From setting up field hospitals in Haiti and Nepal after earthquakes, to tornado relief in Oklahoma City, IsraAID is quick to respond to any natural and humanitarian disaster around the world.
-IsraAID has dispatched Arabic- and English-speaking social workers to Germany where they provide support to many of the more than one million asylum seekers who have sought refuge in recent years, and continues to provide aid to refugees from the Syrian civil war.
-Whenever IsraAID sends aid workers to a community, they work closely with local groups and authorities to ensure a smooth transition after the aid workers conclude their mission.
+IsraAID has dispatched Arabic- and English-speaking social workers to Germany where they provide support to many of the more than one million asylum seekers who have sought refuge in recent years.
+Whenever IsraAID sends aid teams to a community, they work closely with local groups and authorities to ensure a smooth transition after the aid workers conclude their mission.
+Since the October 7, 2023, attack on Southern Israel, IsraAID has been extending assistance to hard-hit communities in Israel

 INNOVATION theicenter.org